Dragon Quest XI

-Dragon Quest XI: Echoes of an Elusive Age is a role-playing video game by Square Enix.
-The eleventh entry in the long-running Dragon Quest video game series, it was released in Japan for the Nintendo 3DS and PlayStation 4 in July 2017 and worldwide for the PlayStation 4 and Windows in September 2018.
-An enhanced version, Dragon Quest XI S: Echoes of an Elusive Age - Definitive Edition, was released for Nintendo Switch by Nintendo in September 2019; for PlayStation 4, Windows, and Xbox One in December 2020; and for Stadia in March 2021.
+Dragon Quest XI: Echoes of an Elusive Age is a 2017 role-playing video game developed and published by Square Enix.
+The eleventh entry in the Dragon Quest series, it was released in Japan for the Nintendo 3DS and PlayStation 4 in July 2017 and worldwide for the PlayStation 4 and Windows in September 2018.
+An enhanced version, Dragon Quest XI S: Echoes of an Elusive Age – Definitive Edition, was released for the Nintendo Switch in September 2019; for PlayStation 4, Windows, and Xbox One in December 2020; and for Stadia in March 2021.
+Taking place in a world called Erdrea, the game follows the hero's quest to save the world from an impending disaster.
+Throughout the game, he explores challenges related to his prophesied Luminary identity as he endures persecution from those who demonize him.

-One of the first games announced for the Switch, the game was originally conceived to be fully open world, but the idea was discarded when it conflicted with the story the developers wanted to tell.
-To increase the awareness of the Dragon Quest franchise in the west, support for Windows and features such as voiced English dialogue and 4K resolution were included.
+One of the first games announced for the Switch, the game was originally conceived to be fully open world, but the idea was scrapped when it conflicted with the story the developers wanted to tell.
+To increase the awareness of the Dragon Quest franchise in the West, support for Windows and features such as voiced English dialogue and 4K resolution were included.
 Elements added later included an expanded plot and an option to listen to an orchestral version of the score.

 Upon release, the game received critical acclaim for its story, characters, narrative, and localization, though its design was criticized for being overly traditional.
-The game shipped over six million copies by September 2020.
-The protagonist, the Luminary, has also been featured in crossover media such as Super Smash Bros.
+The game has shipped over seven million copies as of December 2024.
+The Luminary has also been featured in crossover media such as Super Smash Bros.
 Ultimate.

 Gameplay

-Dragon Quest XI continues the gameplay of previous games in the series, in which players explore worlds and fight against various monsters, including the ability to explore high areas.
+Dragon Quest XI continues the gameplay of previous games in the series, in which the player explores worlds and fights against various monsters, including the ability to explore high areas.
 The Nintendo 3DS version features a different style to the other versions, showcasing 3D graphics on the top screen and 16-bit styled sprites on the bottom screen.
-Outside of battle, players can freely toggle between the 3D and 2D graphical styles.
+Outside of battle, the player can freely toggle between the 3D and 2D graphical styles.
 Like with Dragon Quest IX, on land, the game's battle system features no random encounters and shows all enemies on the overworld.
-The battle system also adds a free-form camera option inspired by the MMORPG Dragon Quest X that allows players to move around the enclosed battlefield, although it is purely visual and provides no other benefits to gameplay.
+The battle system also adds a free-form camera option inspired by the MMORPG Dragon Quest X that allows the player to move around the enclosed battlefield, although it is purely visual and provides no other benefits to gameplay.